 How efficient is your revenue engine?
 Win 1 out of 4 deals: 75% waste.
 A 2% response rate: 98% waste.
-Connect the two: A 2% response rate that generates a 25% win rate yields .5% results, 99.5% waste.
+Make the connection: a 2% response rate that generates a 25% win rate yields .5% results, 99.5% waste.
 Most revenue engines are extremely inefficient.
 It’s like burning money in a barrel that generates massive heat and little or no motion.
 You may be wondering – well, not us.
 We’re doing well.
 The key question is, why are you doing well?
 And, could you be doing even better if your engine were humming along with far greater efficiency?

 Good customers find you.
-They weed through the marketing noise to figure out what you really do, and how you can help them.
-They hold off talking to salespeople until they absolutely have to.
-Then, they buy for reasons that truly matter to them.
+They wade through the marketing noise to figure out what you really do, and how you can help them.
+They hold off talking to salespeople until they absolutely have to, then they buy for reasons that truly matter to them.
 They see and experience the true substance – the real value – of your business.
 They tell others.
 They expand their investment.
 This is the invisible engine.

 – The true substance they seek and value they found in you